Thirstums/Thirstums/README.md

 ### Hello there 👋
 I'm Thirsty, also known as Thirstums, I'm relatively new to Programming :D oh and btw, make sure to Stay Hydrated!

-I’m currently working on Platify, which is an AI base Playlist Generator for Spotify and in the future also for Soundcloud.

 <!--